Chrisostomos-Stamou/Chrisostomos-Stamou/README.md

-- 👋 Hi, I’m @Chrisostomos-Stamou, I am doing my Masters' in Physics and I am specialized in Cosmology
+- 👋 Hi, I’m @Chrisostomos-Stamou and I am an MSc Physics student specialised in Cosmology.
 - 👀 I’m interested in investigating the nature of Dark Energy that is dominating the Universe, both observationally and theoretically.
 - 🌱 I’m currently working on ways to improve cosmic shear measurements, which is a powerful probe for placing constraints on Cosmology
 - 📫 You can reach me via email: cstammc@gmail.com , or my institutional account: c.p.stamou@umail.leidenuniv.nl